Our films take people places they never imagined to dream. You never know what you’ll get from the Box.

 What Kind of Films Do We Make?

-–Dark,Gritty, Realism: “The films I make have a sense of realism because I film my scenes in locations that exist in-camera instead of computerized worlds on green screens.
-This is done to submerge my audience further into the world I want them to experience.
-I choose my locations carefully so they don’t look too polished.
-Grit and aging are added to props to make them feel like they’ve existed before the film even starts; the sets are done likewise to ensure that everything feels like it’s been there,” (Steal Adcock).
+- Realism: We film scenes in locations that exist in-camera instead of computerized worlds on green screens.
+This is done to submerge the audience in the world we want them to experience.
+We choose locations carefully so they don’t look too polished.
+Grit and aging are added to props to make them feel used before the film even starts; the sets are done likewise to ensure everything feels like it’s been there.

-–Practical Effects: “I do not like CGI, I dealt with it in the past and learned that the overuse of CG can ruin a scene in a film because the audience knows it is fake.
-I always try to find a practical way to convey an effect in film, whether that be using ashes for debris, fireworks for ricochets, or glow sticks for laser blasts,” (Steal Adcock).
+- Practical Effects: Overuse of CGI can ruin a scene in a film because the audience knows it’s fake.
+We try to find a practical way first, whether that be using ashes for debris, fireworks for ricochets, or glow sticks for laser blasts.

 Our Style of Cinematography